Coreopsis lanceolata – a wildflower…

 Like migrating birds, they land…not just one but many.
 One after the other.
 They push through tight green covers to reach for the sun.
 Yellow, yellow…I remember from last year.

 The tension mounts…no buds…leaves…no buds.

-Where are they on their journey?
+Where are they ?
 Through what skies are they passing; what realms?
 They collect on their way, a magic.
 Bringing to me their fun and playfulness.

 Oh yes, I’ve seen them play with the wind; they laugh and taunt each other.
 Some follow, some chase and when caught in each other’s grasp they bend.
 With elated exhaustion like tumbling cubs they surrender and let go.
 To begin again.
 At night they are still and look to the skies from where they came.
 From where we all come?

 Oh yes… how kind they are to those that need them.
-To those that gather pollen, which they offer in abundance, and with their bodies bright they offer themselves to those who need a place to begin their lives.
+To those that gather pollen, which they offer in abundance, and with their bodies bright they offer themselves to those who need a place to rest and begin new lives.